Rebecca Boudreaux, Ph.D., President & CEO

 Elliot holds a B.S. in Mechanical Engineering from the Massachusetts Institute of Technology and a M.B.A. from San Diego State University.

-Bipin Patel, Director of Engineering
+Bipin Patel, Vice President of Engineering

-Bipin brings more than 30 years of experience leading international oil, gas and chemical projects to his role as Director of Engineering at Oberon Fuels.
+Bipin brings more than 30 years of experience leading international oil, gas and chemical projects to his role as Vice President of Engineering at Oberon Fuels.
 He is an innovative, hands on player-coach with a proven ability to provide the leadership necessary to generate and deliver strategic and effective solutions in highly competitive, rapidly changing business environments.

 Prior to joining Oberon Fuels, Bipin was Chief Technology Engineer at Siluria Technologies, a company whose technology transforms methane into transportation fuels and commodity chemicals, where he led the development of the commercial units focused on its OCM and ETL technologies.